-The Parliament finally suggests to the Governments that a clause should be inserted in the new Treaty to the effect that any State that has joined the Communities shall ipso facto be eligible for membership of the Union.
+The Parliament finally suggests to the Governments that a clause should be inserted in the new Treaty to the European Communities referred to in effect that any State that has joined the Communities shall ipso facto be eligible for membership of the Union.
 No State that has not acceded to the Treaties of Paris and Rome should be permitted to join the Union.